syseleven/grav-docs-syseleven-stack/pages/03.Howtos/14.add-ptr-records/docs.en.md

 ### Create a network and a server

 You need at least one network and one server.
-For testing purposes, you can create a network and a server by following the [first steps tutorial](../../02.Tutorials/01.firststeps/docs.en.md) or the [single lampserver tutorial](../../02.Tutorials/03.single-lamp-server/docs.en.md).
+For testing purposes, you can create a network and a server by following the tutorials "[first steps](../../02.Tutorials/01.firststeps/docs.en.md)" or "[single LAMP server](../../02.Tutorials/03.single-lamp-server/docs.en.md)".

 ### Assign the DNS domain to the network